Use App Tester

 - Manage Transactions: Manage the active IAP transactions for your app.

-- Notification Settings: Enable or disable the notifications that are added to the notification drawer.
+- Notification Settings: Enable or disable additional drawer notifications.

 - IAP Items in JSON File: View the data that you added to the App Tester from your JSON file in an easily human-readable format.